sulu/sulu-docs/cookbook/teaser-provider.rst

 Example
 -------

-This example assumes that the entities will be select by a datagrid.
+This example assumes that the entities will be selected by a datagrid.
-For this we already build a abstract implementation which can be configured wil the `TeaserConfiguration`.
+For this we already build an abstract implementation which can be configured with the `TeaserConfiguration`.

 .. code-block:: php